 Should I get an additional COVID-19 vaccine dose if I have a weakened immune system?

-Yes, the CDC has approved an additional dose for individuals ages 5 and older who are moderately to severely immunosuppressed.
+Yes, the CDC has approved an additional dose for individuals who are moderately to severely immunosuppressed.
 Please read the CDC’s guidelines for individuals who are moderately or severely immunocompromised.

 What is the difference between a booster and an additional dose?

 A COVID-19 booster is given when a person has completed their vaccine series, and protection against the virus has decreased over time.
 Depending on the original series you had, some details will vary.
 Please review the CDC’s booster guidelines for details and talk to your health care provider if you are not sure if you meet these guidelines.
 Please note, if you receive the Moderna booster, you will receive half of the original Moderna dose.